arizona-linguistics/colrc-v2/README.md

     Note that it may take a tiny bit after the command has completed in order for the environment to be fully up and running.
 To see if it is ready to go, check http://localhost:3000 and make sure you can see the website before proceeding!

-### Subsequent Installations
+### Subsequent Pulls
-If this is NOT your first install and there have been changes to the database or static file structures in the GitHub repository, you will need to do the following:
+As we progress in development, this repo will change.
+To get the most recent version of the repo, you'll `git pull` from the main branch.
+Take a look at the most recent commit messages to see whether there have been changes to /misc/sql/colrc.sql (which is the file that defines the database, including table permissions and relations via hasura).
+Then:

 1. Make sure that the development environment is currently not running:

     `docker-compose down`

+2. If there have been changes to colrc.sql since your last pull, navigate to your misc/sql directory and delete your db_data file:

+   `sudo rm -rf misc/db_data`

-2. Pull the changes from the main branch:
+3. Pull the changes from the main branch:

     `git checkout main && git pull`

-3. At the command line, remove any previous database/file data if it exists:

-   `sudo rm -rf misc/db_data misc/file_data`

 4. Follow the first installation steps starting from [step 3](#step-3).